cuba-platform/admin-tools-addon/README.md

      Where path is a path to the data file, bean/class — a processor.
 Bean = [bean name], class = [class path].

-2. Add the `admintools.autoImportConfig` property to `app.properties` and, additionally, specify the configuration file path.
+2. Add the `admintools.autoImportConfig` property to `app.properties` and specify the configuration file path.
 The example of `app-properties` with the auto-import configuration is given below:

     ```properties